chanulee/chanulee.github.io/src/projects/1-sunny-day.md

 desc: How might we immerse people in XR contents regarding sustainable tommorrow and future of technology?
 caption: National Research Foundation
 brief: Sunny Day is an immersive media art that imagines and depicts sustainable tommorrow and future of technology.
-context: 'Immersive Media Art' nowadays with huge screen and projection lack of interaction or new experience.
-In terms of content, artworks regarding climate change tends to depict dystopia and make us feel lethargic and hopeless.
+context: "'Immersive Media Art' nowadays with huge screen and projection lack of interaction or new experience.
+In terms of content, artworks regarding climate change tends to depict dystopia and make us feel lethargic and hopeless."
-solution: An XR system consist of Azure Kinect, Vive, ESP32 Interface and UWB location recognition.
+solution: An XR system consists of Azure Kinect, Vive, ESP32 Interface and UWB location recognition.
 Using the system, “Sunny Day” provides the immersive experience of a hopeful future that will initiate the viewers’ active participation.
 skill_role: Team Lead, Design Engineer
 type: Sustainable Technology, XR, Telepresence, Human-Computer Interaction, Research
 timeline: 2022.03 ~ 2022.12